Dane Clark: Radio, television and later films

 Clark played Peter Chambers in the short-lived radio program Crime and Peter Chambers, a half-hour show which aired from April 6 to September 7, 1954.

 Clark first appeared on television in the late 1940s, and after the mid-1950s worked much more in that medium than in feature films.
 In the 1954/1955 season, he co-starred as the character Richard Adams in the crime drama Justice.

 On July 1, 1955 while starring in the play The Shrike, the lead actress Isabel Bonner, suffered a brain hemorrhage and died.
 The scene took place in a hospital, and when Isabel Bonner collapsed on a bed, Dane Clark, ad-libbing, put his arm around Bonner and said, "Ann, speak to me.
 Is something the matter?
 What's wrong, darling?
 I love you."
 Then, realizing something was wrong, he turned to the wings and said "Bring down the curtain."
 A film editor in the audience, Harold Cornsweet, later said of the ad-libbed scene: "It was so realistic that people in the audience were crying."

 He returned to films for The Man Is Armed (1956) and Outlaw's Son (1957).

 In 1958 he was a guest star on the television series Wagon Train in The John Wilbut Story.
 Clark played John Wilbut, a man who some on the train believe to be John Wilkes Booth on the run from the assassination of Lincoln.

 In 1959, he reprised Humphrey Bogart's role as Slate in Bold Venture, a short-lived television series.
 He also guest starred on a number of television shows, including Faye Emerson's Wonderful Town, Appointment with Adventure, CBS's Rawhide in the episode "Incident of the Night Visitor", and The Twilight Zone, in the episode "The Prime Mover".

 In 1970, he guest-starred in an episode of The Silent Force and had a role in The McMasters (1970).
 That same year he appeared as Barton Ellis on The Men From Shiloh, rebranded name of the long running TV Western series The Virginian in the episode titled "The Mysterious Mrs. Tate."
 He also played Lieutenant Tragg in the short-lived revival of the Perry Mason television series in 1973, and appeared in the 1976 miniseries Once an Eagle.
+He also appeared seven times on the cop television show Police Story, always playing a Lieutenant but in different roles.